bhandras/llformat/README.md

 llformat [-w] <path-to-go-source>
 ```

-Recommended usage (next pipeline):
+Default usage (next pipeline):

 ```
 llformat --next [-w] <path-to-go-source>
 ```

+Note: the CLI now defaults to the `next` pipeline.
+Passing `--next` is still
+supported as an explicit alias.

-The CLI historically supported a `--mode` flag for selecting different
+The CLI also supports a `--mode` flag for selecting different pipelines during
-pipelines during development/testing, but it is now considered internal and is
+development/testing, but legacy modes are now considered internal and are
 intentionally undocumented in the CLI help output.

 Legacy/internal pipeline modes: